 Cannabidiol from Industrial Hemp

-Cannabidiol oil that comes from industrial hemp plants, like the products found on our website, are a different story.
-The FDA of the United States considers hemp oil (and it’s derivative CBD) to be a dietary supplement since they are made from industrial hemp plants.
+Cannabidiol oil (CBD) that comes from industrial hemp plants, like the products found on our website, are a different story.
+The FDA of the United States considers hemp oil (and it’s derivative like CBD) to be a nutritional supplement since they are made from industrial hemp plants.

 If you live in the US, this means you don’t need a prescription and can legally purchase and consume Cannabidiol in any state.

-Cannabidiol from industrial hemp also has the added benefit of having NO THC.
+Cannabidiol from industrial hemp also has the added benefit of having less than .03% THC or No THC like our products.
 This is why it’s not possible to get “high” with our products.
 There simply isn’t any THC.